mehdeh/ai-glossary-persian/README.md

 ## License

-This project is published under the Creative Commons Attribution-ShareAlike license.
+This project is free and open source.
+Anyone can use, modify, and distribute this project freely.
+The content is based on the [Glossary of artificial intelligence](https://en.wikipedia.org/wiki/Glossary_of_artificial_intelligence) from Wikipedia, which is available under Creative Commons Attribution-ShareAlike license.

 ## Source